ak-s-0723/Evaluations2/src/main/java/org/example/evaluations2/README.md

 This will help you run Integration Test and also test functionality while running App.

-You need to add functionality in method `publishEvent` of RegistrationPublisher.
+You need to add functionality in the method `publishEvent` of RegistrationPublisher.
 Create an instance of OnRegistrationCompleteEvent and publishEvent through ApplicationEventPublisher.

 Also add implementation in `confirmRegistration` method of RegistrationListener as per below details.
-Same steps are also present in Baeldung reference link given above.
+The same steps are also present in the Baeldung reference link given above.
  - Get User from event
  - Generate a random alphanumeric token of length 30 using `RandomStringUtils`
  - create VerificationToken using RegistrationService